FriederikeM/To-Do-App/README.md

-# A smalle To Do List App using React
+# A small To Do List App using React

 - Create new to dos
 - Delete to dos